 “Some people experience a reaction when they first start kefir, as the probiotics fight with the bad bacteria in the gut and produce toxins.
 Symptoms include loose bowels, gas, bloating, constipation or even a feeling of feverishness or nausea,” says Ivevei.
 “It’s a sign of healing, but may be unpleasant.
 We recommend taking four tablespoons a day until the discomfort subsides,” she advises.

-An earlier version of this article first appeared in CLEO November 2017.
+An earlier version of this article first appeared in the November 2017 issue of CLEO magazine.